bonitasoft/bonita-labs-doc/md/getting_started.md

 1. Ensure you have java installed, using command `java -version`
 2. Ensure you have Docker installed, using command `docker --version`
-3. Docker requires an active Internet connection to pull the Elasticsearch Docker image and to build the ICI application image
+3. Docker requires an active Internet connection to pull the Elasticsearch Docker image and to build the BICI application image
 4. Follow the installation guide "evaluation mode" instructions from the archive.

 ### Production mode